 Some people, such as software engineers, make useful things for a living.
 Other people, like workers in a state unemployment office, make misery for a minimum of one full hour.
 I endured a phone call from one such person, a dour and condescending lady-robot sliding off the mild end of the autistic spectrum.
 I haven’t been spoken to like that since I was five.
 Perhaps she was elitist and judgmental, perhaps she had been encouraged to be suspicious, or maybe she simply hated herself for not getting fired from her horrible job.
 Wouldn’t it be the sweetest slice of irony to have her get the business end of a phone call from her former employer?

 Why the phone interview?
-The state had suddenly stopped depositing funds into my account a month earlier because they realized that I made a small error on my application.
+The state had suddenly stopped depositing funds into my account a month earlier because it realized I made a small error on my application.
 Contact me for clarification?
 Pshaw!
 Obviously I was trying to steal from them to perpetuate a lazy lifestyle.
-Who actually wants to work and feel fulfilled?
+Who wants to work and feel fulfilled?

 Dear Time Warner Cable,

 On April 23rd I moved and had an appointment with Time Warner Cable to come and install cable, Internet, and phone service, and no one showed up.
 When I called, I was told my appointment was entered wrong and moved to May 4th, without anyone calling me.
 No big deal.
 Why would a company check with someone to see if they are home on a Wednesday afternoon?
 Of course they are.
 Everyone is.
 Name one person who isn’t home on a Wednesday afternoon?
 You can’t.
 It’s impossible, because everyone is home.
 It would be a waste of resources to call and talk to him.
 Did Stalin ever call people before he arrested them and sent them to die in Siberian work camps?
 No!
 Why should Time Warner Cable have a policy that is any different from Stalin’s?